burlesona/httppromise/Readme.md

 the readme :)

 ## Changelog

+*Version 2.1.0 (September 20, 2017)*
+- Add a passthrough .catch method for compatibility with the Promise interface.

 *Version 2.0.1 (May 27, 2016)*
 - Fix a stupid typo that made Browserify require global

 *Version 2.0.0 (May 26, 2016)*
-- Goodbye HTTPromise, hello HttpPromise.
+- Goodbye HttpPromise, hello HttpPromise.
 Because names.
-- Goodybe HTTPromiseRequestFormat, hello HttpPromise.setFormat()
+- Goodybe HttpPromiseRequestFormat, hello HttpPromise.setFormat()
 - Per semver standards, this is a potentially breaking change for old code so I'm bumping to 2.0.0
 - I've added a minify step on the testem build.
 This is a super non-traditional